Nissan TD engine

 The Nissan TD series is a series of diesel engines manufactured by Nissan.
 All TD-series engines are inline engines; most versions are four-cylinders aside from the six-cylinder TD42.
-They have cast iron blocks and crossflow heads; the combustion chamber design is a swirl-chamber design with indirect injection and a gear driven cam.
-The valves are pushrod-actuated, and the engine has two valves per cylinder; the camshaft is driven by a set of gears.
+They have cast iron blocks and crossflow heads, and have swirl-chamber injection (IDI).
+The valves are pushrod-actuated, and the engine has two valves per cylinder; the camshaft is driven by a set of gears (OHV).
 Of a simple, somewhat old-fashioned construction, the engines are generally durable if not very powerful.

 Straight-four

 TD23

 The TD23 has a bore and stroke of 89x92 mm and thus displaces 2289 cc.
 Its compression ratio is 22.0:1.
 It is the least common of the TD series engines, and ended production around 1995.